Mortgage Q&A: “Are mortgage rates higher for condos?”

 But condos typically come with higher mortgage rates and HOA dues, which should be factored into your side-by-side analysis.

-For example, many mortgage lenders charge a 0.75% mortgage rate pricing adjustment for a condo once the loan-to-value ratio exceeds 75 percent.
+Additionally, many mortgage lenders charge a 0.75% mortgage rate pricing adjustment for a condo once the loan-to-value ratio exceeds 75 percent.
 And let’s face it, most people are taking out loans with very little down.

 Put simply, if you can’t put down 25 percent or more on your condo, expect a slightly higher mortgage rate or a higher-cost loan.

-Note that the pricing adjustment doesn’t mean your mortgage rate will/should be .75% higher, it just means the bank or mortgage broker will make less commission, and thus will charge a higher rate accordingly.
+Note that the pricing adjustment doesn’t mean your mortgage rate will/should be .75% higher, it just means the bank or mortgage broker will make less commission, and thus will charge a higher rate or cost accordingly.

 So expect a mortgage rate maybe .125% or .25% higher if it’s a condo, and perhaps even more if it’s a high-rise condo.